Copyright (C) 2012 Alex Nitz, Tito Dal Canton

 freq_data : array

-Array of frequencies.
+Array of frequencies in hertz.

 noise_data : array